SayandeepBera/Amazon-Clone/README.md

-# This is my first project using HTML and CSS
+# This is my first project "Amazon Clone" using HTML and CSS